CWTSLeiden/networkanalysis/README.md

     4-----5
 ```

-The network is encoded as an edge list that is saved in a tab-separated text file:
+The network is encoded as an edge list that is saved in a text file containing two tab-separated columns:

 ```text
 0	1